RS-Milano/SkillFactory-FPW-2.0-B5.6-tic-tac-toe/README.md

-# SkillFactory-FPW-2.0-B5.6-tic-tac-toe
+# SkillFactory_FPW2.0_B

 Tic-tac-toe game.

-The standard library Python 3.9.2 was used/
+The standard library Python 3.9.2 was used.

 The game offers two modes:
 1) multyplayer (for two players)